 When school is closed for inclement weather, all events for that day, including practices or evening activities, will be canceled unless otherwise notified.
-Our school typically follows the same guidelines as the Springfield School System for cancellations; however, the closing of school will be confirmed on the Grace Academy Website: graceacademyspringfield.org
+Our school typically follows the same guidelines as the Springfield School System for cancellations; however, the closing of school will be confirmed on the Band app.
+No other notifications will be sent out regarding cancellations which is why it is imperative that parents check in frequently on the band app.